Brighton Festival Chorus: Recent Years

 The Chorus continues to be much in demand, and still performs regularly in Brighton, London and further afield.

 In 2005, BFC took part in the world premier of the concert version of Tavener's The Veil of the Temple at the BBC Proms, and in 2011 BFC joined forces with the BBC Concert Orchestra, the BBC National Orchestra of Wales and 9 other choirs for a BBC Proms performance of Havergal Brian's monumental Symphony No. 1 "The Gothic" under the baton of Martyn Brabbins.

 In response to the downturn in the market for live choral music following the 2007/8 financial crisis, the Chorus began to develop its own series of small- and large-scale concerts in the Brighton and Hove area, putting on and promoting concerts with works ranging from Rachmaninov's Vespers to semi-staged performances of Bach's St John Passion.

 Since 2009, BFC has been a regular participant in the "BBC Big Sing" from the Royal Albert Hall, at which special editions of the BBC's Songs of Praise programme are recorded.

 In 2011 BFC joined Orchestre de Picardie and 11 other partners from across southern England and northern France to take part in "ACT – A Common Territory".
 This programme of events, supported financially by the European Regional Development Fund as part of its Interreg programme, ran from 2011 to 2015, and saw the Chorus join forces with the Orchestre de Picardie, Orchestre de Bretagne and soloists from the Royal Opera's Jette Parker Young Artists Programme under the direction of Arie van Beek to perform Verdi's Requiem in Amiens, Compiègne and Rennes in December 2013.
 Also as part of the ACT Network, BFC performed Beethoven's 9th Symphony in Rouen in January 2014.
 Two further ACT Network performances of Verdi's Requiem followed in July 2014, when BFC was joined by the Royal Opera House Thurrock Community Chorus in Purfleet, Essex.

 BFC's 500th concert performance, on Good Friday 2015, was a semi-staged "in the round" performance of Bach's St. John Passion at the Brighton Dome, with the Chorus singing the whole work from memory.

-In 2015, as part of the celebrations to mark the 800th anniversary of the signing of the Magna Carta, BFC commissioned a work from Morgan Pochin on the theme of Liberty.
+In 2015, as part of the celebrations to mark the 800th anniversary of the signing of Magna Carta, BFC commissioned a work from Morgan Pochin on the theme of Liberty.
 The resulting work "Invictus – Cantata for Liberty" for orchestra, adult choir, youth choir and narrators was premiered at the Brighton Dome in June, and saw BFC join forces with the City of London Sinfonia, Brighton Festival Youth Choir and the Brighton and Hove Community Youth Choir, conducted by James Morgan.

 In the 2016 Brighton Festival, the Chorus performed Elgar's Dream of Gerontius "off book", memorising the whole piece and performing it without scores.
 The concert was judged one of the highlights of that year's festival.